julianperrott/WowClassicGrindBot/README.md

 If you make a mistake you can remove spots by clicking on them on the list on the right.
 Then either enter new values for the spot or click 'Remove'.

-For tricky parts you may want to record spots close together by using the 'Distance between spots' slider (Smaller number equals closer together)
+For tricky parts you may want to record spots close together by using the 'Distance between spots' slider (Smaller number equals closer together).

 Once the path is complete click 'Save'.
 This path will be saved with a generic filename e.g.  Path_20201108112650.json, you will need to go into your \Json\path and rename it to something sensible.